molekilla/y-fdp-storage/README.md

 ## Abstract

-This Yjs provider uses Swarm Feeds Sequential mechanism, which is more effecient than Swarm Feeds Epoch.
+This Yjs provider uses Swarm Feeds Sequential mechanism, which is more efficient than Swarm Feeds Epoch.
 This library contains a complete Typescript implementation from scratch.

 We also added research technology from previous samples, in this case a simple wrapper which stores/read from a sequential feed.
 This can be extended to use Beeson, which in this Yjs provider we removed to avoid dependency complexity.
 Thus, the Yjs update data are stored as hex in the feed.